Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

 ![](../assets/2017-09-30-thrice-part-1_files/unnamed-chunk-25-1.png)

-We can see that the joyplots make the data a lot more understandable (for the final comparison I took out the y-axis labels so we can see the joyplot better).
+We can see that the **joy plots** make the data a lot more understandable (for the final comparison I took out the y-axis labels so we can see the joy plot better).

 And that concludes **Part 1**!
 Next we will be getting into the real meat of sentiment analysis using the `tidytext` package!